-Wilderness trips: Cabin groups participate in local overnight hiking or canoeing trips to build community, learn skills, have fun, and enjoy creation.
+Wilderness trips: Cabin groups participate in one or more local overnight hiking or canoeing trips to build community, learn skills, have fun, and enjoy creation.

 Instructional activity areas: Participants have the opportunity to complete intermediate and master achievements in evening activity periods and later serve alongside the activity staff, where they will assist in leading and teaching activity skills toward the end of their summer.

-Service Team requires a special application and an interview.
-Once you have registered for the program and have paid your deposit, you will be emailed an application and reference form by email.
-If you have any questions, please contact the Service Team Coordinator for more information.
+Once you have registered for the program and have paid your deposit, you will receive an application and reference form by email.
+If you have any questions, please contact the Service Team Coordinator.